-Over 48 years, I've worked with stills, movie and video format in Australia, UK, France, Nepal, Italy, Austria, Greece, Denmark and Greenland.
+I've worked with stills, movie and video format in Australia, UK, France, Nepal, Italy, Austria, Greece, Denmark and Greenland.
 My images have been used in magazines, newspapers and audio-visual productions.
 Currently shooting video for online education programs.
 My greatest pleasure is working with people to create insightful and memorable portraits that reveal their inner beauty.

 Here are my Leadership videos